HashMapsData2Value/AlgorandFAQ/README.md

 - Carbon Neutrality
 - Automatic Staking

-Algorand is not the absolute fastest blockchain out there, or the cheapest.
-There are other blockchains that claim to be able to handle higher TPS.
 But the combination of all of these properties makes Algorand uniquely suited for a number of applications.

 On a more subjective note, the following have also been praised:
 - The quality of the developer docs.